Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 Follow the instructions [here](./RestSDK.md)

 ## Samples list
-* all-fields - for reading & rendering the diffrent kinds of custom fields on the front-end
+* all-fields - for reading & rendering the different kinds of custom fields on the front-end
 * all-properties - for creating designers
 * change-grid-system - for using a TailWind, a different css grid system
 * conditional-rendering-in-editor - demonstrates how conditional rendering can be applied based on the current context - edit, preview or live